 After the Grenfell Tower Fire tragedy, a panel of the cladding material was tested by BRE.
 The results showed that the ACM material used was of concern as it failed combustion tests for buildings in excess of 18m.

-The College subsequently obtained funding from the Department for Education to remove and replace the flammable cladding and insulation, and replace it with new insulation and cladding which meet current fire safety standards, and future-proof it for potential more stringent regulations.
+The College subsequently obtained funding from the Department for Education to remove and replace the flammable cladding and insulation, and replace it with new insulation and cladding which meet current fire safety standards, and future-proof it for potentially more stringent regulations.

-The project is progressing well and is expected to be delivered slightly ahead of programme, and comfortably within budget.
+The project is progressing well and is expected to be delivered slightly ahead of the programme, and comfortably within budget.

-The contractual completion date is 11th September 2020, but despite COVID-19 and Building Controls’ requirement that all fire-breaks between the cladding envelope and the original subframe had to be replaced (a requirement not known about when the programme was originally agreed), the current target completion date that the project and site team are working to is 7th August 2020 – approximately a month ahead of schedule.
+The contractual completion date is 11th September 2020, but despite COVID-19 and Building Controls’ requirement that all fire-breaks between the cladding envelope and the original subframe had to be replaced (a requirement not known about when the programme was originally agreed upon), the current target completion date that the project and site team are working to is 7th August 2020 – approximately a month ahead of schedule.